theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 This might seem simple but as you develop more advanced queries, the SQL code becomes complex and nested.

+Just as django, laravel is:

+* Versatile
+* Scalable
+* A good support

+The only thing you can't find in Laravel is a ready to use admin dashboard.
+But if you don't want it then it's all fine.

 #### Examples of sites using Laravel

 1. 9Gang